helm/helm-2to3/README.md

 ## Prerequisite

 - Helm v2 client installed on a system which manages releases on one to many clusters
-- Helm v3 client installed on the same system
+- Helm v3 client with `2to3` plugin installed on the same system

 ## Usage